gelcreative/gatsby-starter-netlify-cms-rr/src/pages/blog/2020-04-21-covid-19-resources-support.md

 **Support for Individuals & Families**

-Ontario - Support for Families\
+**Ontario - Support for Families**\
 The provincial will provide $200 for children under age 12, and $250 for special needs children under age 21.
 Visit: <https://www.ontario.ca/page/get-support-families> for more information or to apply.

-Federal - Canada Child Benefit\
+**Federal - Canada Child Benefit**\
 Eligible recipients will receive $300 more per child with their regular May CCB payment.
  If you have previously applied for the CCB, you do not need to re-apply.
  For more information on the Canada Child Benefit such as how to apply and eligibility requirements, call 1-800-387-1193 or go to <https://www.canada.ca/en/revenue-agency/services/child-family-benefits/canada-child-benefit-overview.html>

-Canada Student Loans\
+**Canada Student Loans**\
-The Federal government announced the suspension of repayments of Canada Student Loans and Canada Apprentice Loans .
-No payments are required on student and apprentice loans during this time , pre-authorized debits will be stopped and no interest will accrue on student and apprentice loans .
+The Federal government announced the suspension of repayments of Canada Student Loans and Canada Apprentice Loans.
+No payments are required on student and apprentice loans during this time, pre-authorized debits will be stopped and no interest will accrue on student and apprentice loans.
 Visit <https://www.csnpe-nslsc.canada.ca/en/what-is-new> for more information.

-Canada Emergency Response Benefit (CERB)\
+**Canada Emergency Response Benefit (CERB)**\
 If you have stopped working because of COVID-19, you may be eligible for the CERB, which provides $500 a week for up to 16 weeks. \
 To apply, go to: <https://www.csnpe-nslsc.canada.ca/en/what-is-new>\
 *there is no income tax withheld from CERB payments, however the amount will be counted as income for the 2020 tax year.
 Contact us if you want to work out a plan to manage this future tax burden.

 **Support for Businesses**

-The Canada Emergency Business Account provides interest-free loans of up to $40,000 to small businesses and not-for-profit organizations, so that they can manage their operating expenses while their revenue may be temporarily reduced.
+The** Canada Emergency Business Account** provides interest-free loans of up to $40,000 to small businesses and not-for-profit organizations, so that they can manage their operating expenses while their revenue may be temporarily reduced.
 For more information or to apply, visit <https://ceba-cuec.ca/>

-The Canada Emergency Wage Subsidy can help subsidize up to 75% of a business' wages, for up to 12 weeks, so that employers can maintain their staff without having to lay anyone off.
+The **Canada Emergency Wage Subsidy** can help subsidize up to 75% of a business' wages, for up to 12 weeks, so that employers can maintain their staff without having to lay anyone off.
 To learn more, or see if your business is eligible, visit <https://www.canada.ca/en/revenue-agency/services/subsidy/emergency-wage-subsidy.html>

 The current outbreak is scary and unpredictable, but if we stand together as a country, we will get through this.
 Remember that better days are coming.